tsackton/taelgar/Gazetteer/Western Green Sea Region/Tollen/Tollen.md

 Tollenders are deeply proud of their long history, and many will claim that Tollen is the oldest continually occupied [[Humans|human]] city in the world.
 Whether true or not is hard to know, but regardless Tollen's history stretches deep into the past.
 ### Founding

 Tollen was originally founded on the north bank of the [[Volta]] river by the first mariner migrants from [[Hkar]], before [[The Downfall]], in the year 3902 by the Dwarven reckoning.
-Although the western edge of the [[Green Sea]], and the [[Western Gulf]], is originally something of a frontier backwater, over the next 100 years Tollen becomes a center of commerce and trade, a place where the mariner culture, the northern culture of [[The Highlands]], and the non-[[Humans]] ([[Lizardfolk]] and [[Halflings]], mostly) of the [[Western Green Sea]] mingle.
+Although the western edge of the [[Green Sea]], and the [[Western Gulf]], is originally something of a frontier backwater, over the next 100 years Tollen becomes a center of commerce and trade, a place where the mariner culture, the northern culture of [[Highlands]], and the non-[[Humans]] ([[Lizardfolk]] and [[Halflings]], mostly) of the [[Western Green Sea]] mingle.
 Even in this early age, Tollen was a religiously open and cosmopolitan place, and the worship of [[Kaikkea]], the ocean goddess of the early mariners and now the Skaer people, coexisted with the developing Kestavan tradition.

 ### Downfall and Rebirth